-Launch the Project from the Downloaded HERE iOS SDK Package
+Launch the Project from the Downloaded SDK for iOS Package

-You can also open a sample project from the HERE iOS SDK package, which you can download from http://developer.here.com.
+You can also open a sample project from SDK for iOS package which you can download from https://developer.here.com.
 The Xcode projects are available in the

 sample-apps folder.
 To run the project, double-click on

 SwiftHelloMap.xcodeproj, then follow the instructions in the